jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction_sendemail.md

 folder: SpotlightEnterprise
 ---

 The standard scenario may be:

 * for a given connection
 * when a specific alarm is raised
 * of specific severity ([severities][enterprise_cfgmonitor_alarm_severity])
 * send an email

-How can this rule be created and maintained in the Alarm Action Editor?
+How can this rule be created and maintained?

-## Creating the rule
+## Create and maintain alarm action rules from the Spotlight Client

+From the Spotlight Client:

-1. Click **Configure \| Alarm Actions**.
+1. Click [Configure \| Alarms Actions][enterprise_cfgmonitor_alarmactions].
 2. Click **New** to create a new rule.
+This opens the [Alarm Action Dialog][enterprise_cfgmonitor_alarmaction].

+## Select the conditions under which the rule will run.

-3. If this rule is related to specific connections
+If this rule is related to specific connections

 1. In the list of conditions, tick **The connection is...**
 2. In the rule description click **connections**.
 Select the connections this rule applies to.

+   {% include tip.html content="When you use The **connection is...** condition there are some things to be aware of.
+For more information, see [The Connection is…][enterprise_cfgmonitor_alarmaction_connectionis]." %}

-4. If this rule is related to specific alarms
+If this rule is related to specific alarms

 1. In the list of conditions, tick **The alarm is...**
 2. In the rule description click alarms.
 Select the alarms this rule applies to.

-5. If this rule is related to specific severities
+If this rule is related to specific severities

 1. In the list of conditions, tick **The alarm severity is...**
 2. In the rule description click Low, Medium or High.
 Select the severities this rule applies to.

-6. In the list of actions to perform, tick Send email to...

-   1. In the rule description, click (recipient).
-This opens the **Send an Email Dialog**.

-{% include tip.html content="When you use The **connection is...** condition there are some things to be aware of.
-For more information, see [The Connection is…][enterprise_cfgmonitor_alarmaction_connectionis]." %}

-## Variable conditions - multiple rules
+### Variable conditions - multiple rules

 For any given rule, all the actions are taken when all the conditions are met.
 Any variability requires separate rules.